Acceptd/ConstantContact/docs/Api/ContactsApi.md

     $config
 );
 $contact_id = 04fe9a-a579-43c5-bb1a-58ed29bf0a6a; // string | Unique ID of contact to update
-$body = new \OpenAPI\Client\Model\ContactPutRequest(); // \OpenAPI\Client\Model\ContactPutRequest | JSON payload defining the contact object, with updates.
+$body = new 'ConstantContact\Client\Model\ContactPutRequest(); // 'ConstantContact\Client\Model\ContactPutRequest | JSON payload defining the contact object, with updates.
 Any properties left blank or not included in the PUT payload are overwritten with null value - does not apply to contact subresources.

 try {
     $result = $apiInstance->putContact($contact_id, $body);